Automattic/jetpack/to-test.md

 ### Blocks

+### Carousel

+We've made several changes to the Carousel feature in this release.
+You'll want to test the feature, with and without the AMP plugin, and ensure it still works well in AMP views as well as on desktop.

 ### Others

 - If you have the opportunity to test in an older browser like IE11, please do so.
 You may catch some interesting bugs!